Joanne Broadhurst: International career

 Broadhurst made her England debut aged 16.
 Manager Martin Reagan called-up Broadhurst for the Mundialito tournament in August 1984 and handed her a first cap against hosts Italy.

 Along with Kirsty Pealling, Broadhurst was controversially dropped from the 1995 FIFA Women's World Cup squad, with manager Ted Copeland saying "They are not international footballers at this level."

 Copeland had first excluded Broadhurst in August 1994 after taking exception to an interview Broadhurst and Mandy Lowe gave to The Guardian.
 "He only picks boring bastards, he doesn't like personality.
 So what can I do?" was Broadhurst's response.

 Broadhurst was later recalled by Copeland and scored a hat-trick against Scotland in March 1997.

 She was given number 67 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

 Coaching career

 In 2012 Broadhurst joined Liverpool Ladies as an assistant coach.

 Personal life

-At the Sheffield Star Football Awards in August 2021, Broadhurst received the posthumous "Pioneer of Women's Football Award" In 2023 Broadhurst was employed by the Royal Mail, but remained committed to developing women's football and worked as a scout for Southampton.
+At the Sheffield Star Football Awards in August 2021, Broadhurst received the "Pioneer of Women's Football Award" In 2023 Broadhurst was employed by the Royal Mail, but remained committed to developing women's football and worked as a scout for Southampton.